chloeandisabel/pql/README.md

     - **String Literals:** delimited by single or double quotes. `"Etzion & Niblett"` or `'Oprah Winfrey'`
     - **Regular Expression Literals:** `/^abcd/` or `/[0-9]+/`
     - **List Literals:** lists consist of any literals seperated by commas and delimited by square brackets. `[1, 2, 3]` or `['David', 'Luckham']`
+    - **Time Delta Literals:** an integral number of days, hours, minutes, or seconds ago.  `2 DAYS AGO` or `10 SECONDS AGO`

 - **Value Expressions:** value expressions look similar to matching expressions, but are used to compare the subject event to other events in the stream.
 An example expression would look like `(MAX time WHERE type IS 'LoginAttemptFailed')`.
 Value expressions are always surrounded by `()` and consist of the following parts in order.
     - **Reductive Operator:** reductive operators are optional, and reduce the list of selected values to a single value.
-Available operators are `MAX`, `MIN`, `COUNT`, and `SUM`.
+Available operators are `MAX`, `MIN`, `COUNT`, `SUM`, and `UNION`.
     - **Column Name:** specifies the column of the selected events which values should be taken from
     - **Subset Operator:** the subset operator is optional, and allows the expression to select only a subset of the events matching its conditions.
 Available subset operators are `FIRST BY column`, `FIRST n BY column`, `LAST BY column`, and `LAST n BY column`.
     - **Conditions:** the value expression is concluded with the `WHERE` keyword, and a set of conditions which may themselves use value expressions and more conditions.
+Within a value expression, event column names prefixed with one or more `^` charachters refer to events one level up from the current expression.
+Multiple `^` charachters can be chained to break out of multiple nested value expressions.

 #### Comparison Operators